-Report the value of goods exported and imported by the U.S. affiliate during the fiscal year that ended in calendar year 2015.
+Report the value of goods exported and imported by the U.S. affiliate during the fiscal year that ended in calendar year 2016.
 EXCLUDE services.
-Software publishers see the discussion under packaged general use computer software on page 21.
+Software publishers see the discussion under packaged general use computer software on page 21. \$ Bil.
+Mil.
+Thous.
+Dols.
 Report amounts on a "shipped basis."
 See instructions for items 28-29 on page 21 for details of what to include in these items.
-"Bill.
-Mill.
-Thous.
-I Dols.
-000 29 Imports, including capital goods - Shipped to U.S. affiliate by foreign persons (valued f.a.s. foreign port) 2515 000 S ction D - BALANCE SHEET For insurance companies, see special instructions starting on page 22.
-30 Total assets 32 Total owners' equity - Item 30 minus item 31 2120 000
+28 Exports, including capital goods - Shipped by U.S. affiliate to foreign persons (valued f.a.s.
+U.S. port) 2502